ffoxin/mixcloud-grabber/README.md

 mixcloud-grabber
 ================

-download mixcloud track and save as .mp3 file + .cue playlist
+Download mixcloud track and save as .mp3 file + .cue playlist.

+Run script to see usage info.